ToniMaunde/ajax-example/README.md

 ## Getting Started

 1. Clone this repository.
-2. Have something like [LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to run it more easily if you are going to use JavaScript.
+2. Have something like [LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to easily run it.
 3. If you are going to use TypeScript, have Node.js installed and run **npm install**.
 Then run **npx tsc fetchApi.ts** and **npx tsc xmlHttpRequest.ts** to transpile them to JavaScript.

 ### Prerequisites